 - Large piece of paper or poster board

-- Crayons, colored pencils, or medium of your child's choosing
+- Crayons, colored pencils, or utencils of your child's choosing

 What You Do:

-- Begin a general discussion about character traits, by asking your child to describe you.
-Write these descriptions down, or have your child write them down.
-Ask your child how she knows these things about you?
-If your child only points out visual descriptions, explain that she can also describe what you do, what you think, what you say and (often more important!) how you say it.
+- Begin a general discussion about character traits by asking your child to describe a person of her choosing.
+Have your child write the description down.
+Ask your child: How does she know these things about this person?
+If your child only points out visual descriptions, explain that she can also describe what the person does, what he thinks, what he says and (often more important!) how he says it.

-- Look at the character traits you’ve written down and go over them with your child, identifying whether the traits were physical descriptions, actions, or memories of things you’ve said or done.
+- Look at the character traits she's written down and go over them with your child, identifying whether the traits were physical descriptions, actions, or memories of things her person said or did.

-- Conclude the exercise with a fun art project: using what your child already knows about the character from her post-its, encourage her to think about what the character might do or say right after the book ends.
-Then, border a large piece of paper with the post-it notes, and inside draw a picture of that new scene using whatever medium she wants.
+- Conclude the exercise with a fun art project: using what your child already knows about the character from her sticky notes, encourage her to think about what the character might do or say right after the book ends.
+Then, border a large piece of paper with the sticky notes, and inside draw a picture of that new scene using whatever utencils she wants.

 Giovanna Queeto has taught a broad range of ages and subjects.
 She has taught art in a Montessori classroom, English as a foreign language in Canada and Italy, and was the Garden Educator in Oakland, CA public elementary schools.
 She plans to continue her career in the public school setting.